joostkremers/pandoc-mode/docs/index.md

 translate it to HTML for online reading, PDF for offline reading and Texinfo for reading in Emacs, all with just a few keystrokes.

-The current version of `pandoc-mode` is 2.24 and is compatible with Pandoc 1.18 and Pandoc 2.2.
+The current version of `pandoc-mode` is 2.26 and is compatible with Pandoc 2.3.

 # Installation